Cuisine of Valladolid: Meats

 Red and white sausages from Zaratán.

 Meats and sausages in the region are famous for their unique flavors.
-The province is in an area known for Spanish-style barbecued roasts.
+The province is in an area known for Spanish-style barbecueed roasts.

 Dishes include lechazo asado (roast veal or lamb), cochinillo asado (roast suckling pig), cordero asado (roast lamb), morcilla (blood sausage or black pudding), asados al Sarmiento (roasted meat with wine), a typical dish in Santibáñez de Valcorba and environs, chuletones de buey (a large ox steak) with ajillo (garlic), typical in Peñafiel, and beef tojunto ("all together" stew) like "tojunto of Castile" (influenced by the gastronomy of Aragon).
 The embutido (sausage) called chitas is well known, prepared with the meat of suckling pig in adobo.

 Other pork-based sausages include morcilla de Valladolid (black pudding from Valladolid spiced with a special kind of onion) and salchichas (sausages) from Zaratán.
 Chorizo is also used in dishes such as tortilla de chorizo (chorizo omelette).

 Of the smaller game, there are preparations such as the conejo a la cazadora (rabbit to the hunter).